pointcove-rblx/guidelines/README.md

 Blissful Cafe is a subgroup of Pointcove with complete management by Pointcove UM.
 As of the publication of this document, it is currently pending conversion to suboperation status.
 This suboperation is the department responsible for all operations at all Blissful Cafe locations.
 ### Section D7 - Julian Venues
 Julian Venues is a subgroup of Pointcove with complete management by Pointcove UM.
 As of the publication of this document, it is currently pending conversion to suboperation status.
 This suboperation is the department responsible for all operations concerning Julian Theatre, and future Julian Venues operations.
+### Section D8 - Queen Sirena Studios
+Queen Sirena Studios is a suboperation of Pointcove with complete management by Pointcove UM.
+No further details to be disclosed at this time.

 ## Section F - Partners
 Pointcove allows other groups to partner with the group by opening the corresponding ticket in the Discord Server.